AutomationGuru/studies/javaScript/testScript.md

 # JAVASCRIPT HELP DOCS
+Each browser has a JS engine which interprets the js and each browser has its own They all implement the ECMAScript standards and differes on anything that is not defined

+- ECMAScript vs JS
+ECMAScript defines the standards of javacript language while JS is the implemetation of it Every year new version of JS is released, so when we begin with what syntax to use?
+This way we can transpile back to anyversion we need and eventually the systems will catch up with newer version

 ES5 is supported on all browser
 ES6/ ES2015 - not yet supported by all browsers
 ES2016 - not many different than ES2015